jclehner/nmrpflash/README.md

 * Your device might expect a different image format for `nmrpflash` than when flashing via the web interface.

+###### "Timeout while waiting for 0000." after "Waiting for remote to respond."

+This could indicate that the device hasn't finished flashing, after the default timeout (5 minutes until version `0.9.4`).
+Try increasing the timeout, using the `-T <seconds>` option, for example use `-T 1800` to specify a timeout of 30 minutes.

 ###### "bind: Cannot assign requested address"

 Specify the address of the router (`-a`), and address of your computer (`-A`).